amasad/debug_utils/README.md

 The easiest way to install is to grab the [chrome extension](https://chrome.google.com/webstore/detail/djailkkojeahmihdpcelmmobkpepmkcl) which will add the utility functions (described below) to your JavaScript console.

-### Script
+### Script Tag

-Grab `du.js` and add it in script tag on your page, which will make all the the functions (described below) available under the `window.debugUtils` namespace.
-To import the functions to the global namespace simply call `debugUtils.global()`.
+Grab `du.js` and add it in script tag to your page, which will make all the the functions (described below) available globally.

 ### Node.js